A non-backtracking method for long matrix and tensor completion: From tree functionals to pseudo-eigenvectors

 where $f_{\phi_i, t}$ was defined in \eqref{eq:def_tree_functional}.
-It is easy to check that $f$ is $(2t+2)$-local, and when $(g, o)$ is $3h$-tangle-free (which happens with probability at least $1 - c'd^4 n^{12c-1})$ there are at most two non-backtracking paths between $o$ and any vertex of $(g, o)$, hence

-We are therefore in the setting of Proposition \ref{prop:functional_concentration}.
+It is easy to check that $f$ is $(2t+2)$-local, and when $(g, o)$ is $3h$-tangle-free (which happens with probability at least $1 - c'd^4 n^{12c-1}$ from Proposition \ref{prop:locally_tree_like}), there are at most two non-backtracking paths between $o$ and any vertex of $(g, o)$, hence from \eqref{eq:def_tree_functional}, We are, therefore, in the setting of Proposition \ref{prop:functional_concentration}.
 It remains to compute the corresponding quantities on $(G, x)$ and $(T, x)$.
 First, by definition,

 and by Proposition \ref{prop:functional_expectations} we have

 which completes the proof. \end{proof}